-Any matters that concern your drinking water supply or issues you would like to see addressed can be presented at the regularly scheduled meeting of the trustees, association or board.
+Any matters that concern your drinking water supply or issues you would like to see addressed can be presented at the Annual Condo Association meeting.

 If your concerns need immediate attention feel free to contact our current Certified Operator, WhiteWater, Inc., at 1-888-377-7678.
-In addition, the water system owners, Michael and Deborah Turpin, are available to answer any questions regarding the water system.